High-redshift transverse BAO measurements with the SDSS quasar catalog: Main Results

 \section{Main Results}

-Thin-shell analyses of transverse BAO aim to extract cosmological distances while minimizing assumptions about the fiducial cosmology.
-In this approach, the $\alpha$ dilation parameter is not required, as an empirical parameterization can be used to identify the BAO signal~\cite{Avila24} (see also for a 3D analysis with and without $\alpha$).
-However, unlike full 3D analyses, the number of galaxies or quasars per square degree decreases sharply when a very narrow redshift bin is considered.
-Consequently, the BAO peak in the angular correlation function is measured with a low signal-to-noise ratio ($\mathrm{SNR}$).
-In practice, this low number density makes the search for the BAO signal in quasars particularly challenging.
+Thin shell analyses of the transverse BAO signature aim to robustly isolate the acoustic feature while minimizing line-of-sight projection smearing.
+However, unlike full 3D analyses or wide-bin projections, the number of quasars per square degree drastically decreases when a very narrow redshift bin, i.e. $\Delta z = 0.01$, is considered.
+Consequently, the BAO peak in the angular correlation function is generally measured with a low signal-to-noise ratio.
+In practice, this low number density makes the search for the transverse BAO signal in quasar catalogs particularly challenging.

-Considering that there is already reported in the literature a transverse BAO measurement at $z=2.225$~\citep{deCarvalho18}, we decided to examine the interval $1.5 < z < 2.0$.
-After analyses, we found a BAO signal in the interval $1.72 \leq z \leq 1.73$, containing 2754 quasars, with a $\mathrm{SNR}$ equal to 2.33 (not to be confused with the statistical significance to be calculated using equation~(\ref{eq:detection})).
-Figure~\ref{fig:w_corr} displays the correlation function for this subsample, computed over the angular interval $0.05^\circ$–$3.0^\circ$ with a bin width of $0.15^\circ$.
-The error bars represent only shot noise, and the SNR corresponds to the point of maximum amplitude at the BAO signal.
-These error bars were calculated from the shot-noise approximation~\citep{Martinez:2002za}

-For comparison, we also plot in figure~\ref{fig:w_corr}, as a red dashed vertical line, the value expected in the flat $\Lambda$CDM model with Planck parameters~\citep{Planck20}, where an error of $1\%$ was assumed for better visualization of this value.
+Considering that there is already the transverse BAO measurement at $z=2.225$~\citep{deCarvalho18}, we targeted the unexplored redshift interval $1.50 \le z \le 2.00$.
+By performing a full MCMC analysis across all 50 thin redshift shells in this interval, we identified four bins that yield a local statistical significance of at least $3\,\sigma$.
+Notably, these high-significance detections emerge as two pairs of contiguous redshift bins: $z = 1.715,\, 1.725$ and $z = 1.775,\, 1.785$.